KhronosGroup/siggraph2012course/README.md

 Keeping the served content up to date
 -------------------------------------

-Run the following command once in your repository upon initial checkout:
+Run the following commands once in your repository upon initial checkout:

+git config --add remote.origin.push +refs/heads/master:refs/heads/master
 git config --add remote.origin.push +refs/heads/master:refs/heads/gh-pages

-Then a push to the master branch will also update the gh-pages branch, which is served by Github.
+Then a "git push" with the master branch checked out will also update the gh-pages branch, which is served by Github.